kquo/tips/index.md

-Quick and useful tips.
+Very quick and useful tips.

-Although AI systems like ChatGPT (<https://chat.openai.com/chat>) are gradually making FAQ sites like this superfluous 😀🤓.
+Of coruse AI systems like ChatGPT (<https://chat.openai.com/chat>) are gradually making FAQ sites such as this superfluous 😀🤓.

 <body> <h4> <table>